sanskrit/learnsanskrit.org/content/guide/core/nominals.md

 "Case" is a technical word that is hard to define.
 Roughly, a word's {em case}
 is the role that the word plays in the sentence.

-Sanskrit uses eight different cases.
-Let's see some examples of these eight cases.
-(Don't worry about memorizing what these cases mean.
-We will revisit all eight of them later.)

-{dfn Case 1} is usually the subject of the action:
+Sanskrit uses eight different cases. {dfn Case 1} is usually the subject of the
+action:

 {ex

 [siMhaH] pazyati.
 [The lion] sees.

-[siMho] gacchati.
-[The lion] goes.
-(Note the sandhi change here.
-The voiced sound `g changes `siMhaH to `siMho.
-This type of change is very common.)

 }

-{dfn Case 2} is usually the object or destination:
+{dfn Case 2} is usually the object:

 {ex

 siMho [grAmaM] pazyati.
 The lion sees [a village].

-siMho [grAmaM] gacchati.
-The lion goes [to the village].

 }

-{dfn Case 3} usually means "with" or "by means of":
+{dfn Case 3} usually means "by means of":

 {ex